quotient-im/Quaternion/README.md

   the beginning and end of the quote.
 By default it's `(.+)(?:\n|$)`.

 Since version 0.0.9.4, AppImage binaries for Linux and .dmg files for macOS are compiled with Qt Keychain support.
-That means that Quaternion will try to store your access token(s) in the secure storage configured for your platform.
+It means that Quaternion will try to store your access token(s) in the secure storage configured for your platform.
 If the storage or Qt Keychain are not available (Qt Keychain is off by default on Windows - you have to rebuild Quaternion to enable it),